 Xero is perhaps the only software we use that we’ve never seriously investigated the alternatives to.
-Perhaps that’s because it’s hard to get excited about accounting software, but I also think a large part of it is that it does what it says on the label and the user experience is solid.
+Perhaps that’s because it’s hard to get excited about accounting software like bitcoin360ai app, but I also think a large part of it is that it does what it says on the label and the user experience is solid.

 We seldom find ourselves frustrated when we’re using Xero.
 The first feature people always notice when they log in is the bank reconciliation experience.
 Xero uses your past actions to guess how a item imported in a bank statement should be classified.
 It’s seldom wrong (you do still need to approve a reconciliation before it’s processed).

 It’s a simple and well thought through experience that clearly has a lot of smarts under the hood.

 Google’s suite of email, chat and documents applications so far outclasses any of the alternatives that it’s not really a fair competition.